-In actuality, Michael Clarke Duncan is of a similar height as his co-star David Morse and is a couple inches shorter than James Cromwell.
-Among other things, creative camera angles were used to create the illusion that Duncan as John Coffey towered over the prison staff, even Brutal Howell and Warden Moores.
+In actuality, Michael Clarke Duncan was of a similar height as his co-star David Morse, and was a couple of inches shorter than James Cromwell.
+Among other things, creative camera angles were used to create the illusion that Duncan, as John Coffey, towered over the prison staff, even "Brutal" Howell and Warden Moores.

 Stephen King's original novel 'The Green Mile' was published in 100-page paperback installments between March and August of 1996.
 He had begun developing the story while writing Desperation, and needed to finish that novel but still wanted to see where his death row story would go.
 Ralph Vicinanza, a friend of King's who sells foreign publication rights, had recently had a discussion with another friend in England about Charles Dickens, in which he learned that Dickens often published his novels in installments in newspapers and magazines, and it had been suggested that, in the U.S., someone like Stephen King could try writing a book that way.
 Vicinanza was under the impression that no recent novels had been written this way.
 He was in fact mistaken.
 Tom Wolfe had published his first draft of The Bonfire of the Vanities (1990) in installments in Rolling Stone.
 Both that novel and this one were turned into films starring Tom Hanks.
 This also ended up not being Stephen King's only story published in installments: his Dark Tower series spanned seven full-length books, published over the course of 22 years, from 1982 until 2004.